 The Company is also the leading manufacturer of motor coaches (sometimes referred to in the industry as over-the-highway, inter-city or long-haul buses) in the United States and Canada.
-Coaches generally range between 35 and 45 feet in length and have a seating capacity of approximately 40-60 passengers.
-Most coaches have clean diesel propulsion systems, but the Company also manufactures coaches with diesel-electric hybrid and CNG propulsion systems and is currently developing a battery-electric propulsion system as another option for customers.
+Coaches generally range between 35 and 45 feet in length and have a seating capacity of approximately 40 to 60 passengers.
+Most coaches have clean diesel propulsion systems, but the Company also manufactures coaches with diesel-electric hybrid, CNG and battery-electric propulsion systems.
 The principal purchasers of motor coaches are private tour and charter operators, limousine/livery operators, inter-city line-haul operators, employee shuttle operators, private and public fleet operators and municipal and other local transit agencies.

 Funding for public fleet operators follows the same pattern as for heavy-duty transit buses.
 New coach funding for private fleet operators is provided from their operations or by their financial institutions, with a significant portion of private fleet operators choosing to finance new coach purchases.
-In some cases MCI assists in arranging third party financing.
-MCI also has the financial capability to offer private operators financing, on a case-by-case basis.
+In some cases, MCI assists in arranging third party financing.
 Pre-owned coaches are purchased in the same manner by private customers, with a lower percentage of coaches being financed.

-Coaches built by Plaxton are assembled in the UK on chassis supplied by Volvo and Scania, with clean diesel propulsion systems.
-Plaxton coaches are sold predominantly in the UK market.
+Coaches built by Plaxton are assembled in the UK on chassis supplied by Volvo, with clean diesel propulsion systems.
+Plaxton coaches are sold predominantly in the UK and Irish markets.